roseengineering/usbwatch/README.md

 1) https://github.com/mvp/uhubctl and
 2) https://elinux.org/RPi_Powered_USB_Hubs#Problem_USB_Hubs.

-If you do not want to run usbwatch.py root, another option is to add the following to your "udev" rules, however you still need to be root to turn off the device.
+If you do not want to run usbwatch.py as root, another option is to add the following to your "udev" rules, but you still need to be root to turn off the device.

 ```
 $ cat /etc/udev/rules.d/dialout.rules